ipatch/chrisrjones_web/README.md

     ```
 - [ ] work on figuring out how i can setup an intializer to experiment with the bun & deno javascript runtimes
 - [x] updating my `boot.rb` file to use next avail port broke accessing my app on my LAN, should be easy fix
-- [ ] fix contact form time permitting
+- [x] fix contact form time permitting
-- [ ] make certain that only the **owner** of an attachment can delete an attachment, ie. don't allow other peeps to delete other peeps attachments.
+- [ ] make certain that only the **owner** of an attachment or admin can delete an attachment, ie. don't allow other peeps to delete other peeps attachments.
 - [ ] figure out why _seed_ data isn't properly inserting into the test database
 - [ ] experiment with versioning API, ie. create a V1 & V2
-- [ ] update string formatting with those defined in the Rubocop style guidelines for Ruby
+- [x] update string formatting with those defined in the Rubocop style guidelines for Ruby
 - [x] ~~figure out why app isn't running in dev environment ¯\\_(ツ)_/¯~~